knime/knime-cloud-azure/README.md

 of time the Executor will be forcefully terminated.

 When notified of a pending termination, the KNIME Executor will stop accepting new requests and work towards completing all active requests.
-Ensure you make the grace period large enough to allow the Executor to complete currently running tasks.
+Ensure the grace period is large enough to allow the Executor to complete currently running tasks.
 The Executor will complete the termination as soon as all active jobs have finished.

 ### Autoscaling with Metrics (**PAYG only**)